Pedalves/super-resolution/README.md

 a [documentação](docs/README.md) deste projeto apresenta os dados necessarios e os módulos `dataset`, `models`, `super_resolution`, `tasks` e `utils`.

-of this project covers the required third-party data and an overview of the pulses, trips and scores modules.
-The pulses module is responsible for estimating pulse CEP and risk region and computing the history of driver's overnight
-CEP.
-The trips module computes a set of features for each driver trip.
-The scores module computes the five scores developed in this project - schedule, circulation, scheduled circulation, driver signature and overall scores.

 ## Desenvolvimento

 Este projeto e desenvolvido utilizando `python 3.7.4`. É recomendado usar o [pyenv](https://github.com/pyenv/pyenv)